a ) Giant walleyes

 Late in the ice season, the walleyes and saugers typically begin moving shallower again, and the pike bite often gets really good.
 Large pike staging to move into Zippel Bay to spawn begin working their way up flats during March and provide excellent opportunities, especially for anglers fishing with tip-ups.

-“Even when they won’t hit that noisy Darter, it helps bring them close to investigate and they’ll end up taking the other bait,” Painovich said.
+“Even when they won’t hit those noisy baits, it helps bring them close to investigate and they’ll end up taking the other bait,” Painovich said.

 In terms of live bait, he recommends using emerald shiners when they are available, and pointed toward fathead minnows as a good second choice.
 Zippel Bay also sells frozen minnows for tipping spoons or jigs to add scent and flavor.